The Brauer Group of $\mathscr{Y}_0(2)$: The Brauer group

-\begin{lemma} Let $S$ be a quasi-compact $\Z[1/2]$-scheme admitting an ample line bundle.
-Then, $\Br(\eey_0(2)_S)=\Br'(\eey_0(2)_S)$. \end{lemma} \begin{proof} For any quasi-compact algebraic stack $X$, we let $\alpha_X:\Br(X)\to\Br'(X)$ denote the natural inclusion. \cite[Corollary 2.6]{Shin} states that if $f:X\to Y$ is a finitely presented, finite, flat, surjective morphism of algebraic stacks and $\alpha_X$ is an isomorphism, then $\alpha_Y$ is an isomorphism as well.
-The claim follows from applying this to the finite \'etale cover $\eey(4)_S\to\eey_0(2)_S$, noting that $\alpha_{\eey(4)_S}$ is an isomorphism if $S$ is quasi-compact and admits an ample line bundle by \cite[Proposition 2.5(v)]{AM}. \end{proof}
+\begin{lemma} Let $S$ be a quasi-compact $\Z[\frac{1}{2}]$-scheme with an ample line bundle.
+Then, $\Br(\eey_0(2)_S)=\Br'(\eey_0(2)_S)$. \end{lemma} \begin{proof} For any quasi-compact algebraic stack $X$, we let $\alpha_X\colon\Br(X)\to\Br'(X)$ denote the natural inclusion.
+Corollary 2.6 of \cite{Shin} states that if $f\colon X\to Y$ is a finitely presented, finite, flat, surjective morphism of algebraic stacks and $\alpha_X$ is an isomorphism, then $\alpha_Y$ is an isomorphism as well.
+We wish to apply this to the finite \'etale cover $\eey(4)_S\to\eey_0(2)_S$.
+Note that $\eey(4)_S$ is quasi-projective, and so admits a relatively ample line bundle over $S$.
+Hence, if $S$ admits an ample line bundle, \cite[\href{https://stacks.math.columbia.edu/tag/0892}{Tag 0892}(1)]{stacks-project} shows that $\eey_0(2)_S$ does as well.
+Now, \cite[Proposition 2.5(v)]{AM} shows that $\alpha_{\eey(4)_S}$ is an isomorphism. \end{proof}

-In particular, in Theorem \ref{main}, we compute $\Br(X)$ by computing $\Br'(X)$.
-For more details about the Brauer group in general; see \cite{Gr1,Gr2,Gr3}.
+In particular, in Theorem~\ref{main}, we compute $\Br(X)$ by computing $\Br'(X)$.
+For more details about the Brauer group in general, see \cite{Gr1,Gr2,Gr3}.